dsnezhkov/zombieant/README.md

 ### 0x1.
 Inline Evasions, via `busybox` and `ld.so` loader

 We could take the concepts and just use them with binaries that run binaries for us.
-Some great decoys already exists on many Linux systems.
-For example, `ld.so` is a loader that can run executables directly as paramters.
+Some great decoys already exist on many Linux systems.
+For example, `ld.so` is a loader that can run executables directly as parameters.
 Very handy. `ld.so` is always approved, right.
 So is `busybox` meta binary.
 We can even combine the two together to escape process pattern matching defensive engines.
 Consider the following:

 Examples: